Health coaching for managers

-health coaching for executives – Stress is a relatively negative word today.
-While we didn't have a word for it before, it has occupied us so intensively today and since the beginning of industrialization and increasing mobility up to today's digital age.
-Today, when our times are shaped by pandemics, political uncertainties, supply bottlenecks, climate change and inflation.
-All of these issues affect our well-being - and not to our advantage - as important basic needs such as the need for security and predictability are not adequately met.
-The aim of this article is to clarify what triggers stress in your body and how through it coaching You can deal with stress in a more healing way in your function and position.
+Health coaching for managers - Stress is a relatively negative word today.
+While we didn't have a word for it in the past, we have been dealing with it more intensively today and since the beginning of industrialization and increasing mobility up to the digital age of today.
+Today, when our times are characterized by pandemics, political uncertainties, supply bottlenecks, climate change and inflation.
+All of these issues have an impact on our well-being - and not to our advantage - as they mean that important basic needs such as the need for security and predictability are not being adequately met.
+The aim of this article is to clarify what triggers stress in your body and how coaching can help you deal with stress more effectively in your role and position.

-Young healthy woman relaxing by the lake - Health coaching for executives
+Young healthy woman relaxes by the lake - Health coaching for managers

-• Responsibility towards the company and the employees
+• Responsibility towards the company and its employees

 • Balanced personality